 If you are looking for an easy weeknight dinner recipe, then look no further than spaghetti carbonara.
 A traditional Roman pasta dish, spaghetti carbonara makes great use of staples that are usually already on hand, and it all comes together quickly.
 Read on for our guide, or skip straight to the spaghetti carbonara recipe.

-“It may have a fancy name, but it’s literally just pasta, Parmesan cheese and eggs, and bacon,” Jason Goldstein, a recipe developer, food blogger and “Food Network Star” finalist based out of New York told The Daily Meal.
+“It may have a fancy name, but it’s literally just pasta, Parmesan cheese and eggs, and bacon,” says Jason Goldstein, a recipe developer, food blogger and “Food Network Star” finalist based out of New York.
 “And that is all it is.”

-To make traditional carbonara, Goldstein cooks a pound of spaghetti and reserves a quarter cup of the starchy pasta water.
+To make carbonara, Goldstein cooks a pound of spaghetti and reserves a quarter cup of the starchy pasta water.
 He then fries bacon, pancetta or guanciale (cured pork jowl) over low heat in a few tablespoons of extra virgin olive oil in a Dutch oven for several minutes.
 While the fat renders, he combines three eggs, a cup of grated Parmesan cheese and a teaspoon of black pepper in a bowl — this will become the spaghetti carbonara "sauce."

 No. Many recipes and even restaurant versions of carbonara are made with heavy cream to make the dish extra decadent, but a true pasta carbonara should have no cream whatsoever.
-Instead, do as Goldstein does: add the spaghetti to the pan and stirs until coated in fat before shutting off the heat and adding in the egg mixture along with the reserved pasta water.
-Stirring it all together for about a minute creates a rich and creamy sauce with no cream required.
-After being plated it can be topped off with even more Parmesan.
+Instead, do as Goldstein does: add the spaghetti to the pan and quickly toss until every strand is coated in fat.
+Shut off the heat and add the egg mixture along with the reserved pasta water.
+Stir it all together for about a minute to create a rich and creamy sauce — no cream required.
+After plating, simply top with even more Parmesan.

-Even though purists insist on sticking with just those core ingredients, there’s plenty of room to customize it to your personal taste.
+Even though purists insist on sticking with just the core ingredients, there’s plenty of room to customize pasta carbonara to your personal taste.
 You can use spaghetti or bucatini, or play around with other pasta shapes.
 Use bacon, pancetta or guanciale depending on your preference and what you have available.
 You can add onion, shallots and/or garlic to the pork as it renders, and some recipes also call for peas.
 Carbonara is a recipe that every home cook should have in their arsenal, as it’s just one of many easy ways to put a home-cooked meal on the table.

 3 tablespoons extra virgin olive oil

-While the bacon cooks, in a medium mixing bowl whisk together the 3 eggs, 1 cup grated Parmesan and 1 teaspoon pepper in a bowl.
+Step 3: While the bacon cooks, in a medium mixing bowl whisk together the 3 eggs, 1 cup grated Parmesan and 1 teaspoon pepper in a bowl.
+Set aside.